 Most recovery plans begin with a medically assisted detox.
 This treatment is only the first step in the recovery journey, and detox without ongoing supports and therapies usually results in relapse.
 Most detox programs incorporate medicines to help ease withdrawal symptoms, which can make behavioral treatment more comfortable.
 Several medications have proven to treat symptoms of Fentora addiction effectively.
 These medications include:

-Additionally, a small electrical nerve stimulator called the NSS-2 Bridge can reduce withdrawal symptoms when secured behind the ear.1
+Additionally, a small electrical nerve stimulator called the NSS-2 Bridge can reduce withdrawal symptoms when secured behind the ear.

 After detox, inpatient rehabilitation programs are beneficial to ongoing recovery success.
 These programs typically take place at licensed residential treatment facilities with around-the-clock care and therapy.
-Inpatient treatment lasts between 1–3 months, after which you can opt to transition into a therapeutic community (6–12 months) or recovery housing.
-Outpatient treatment is another viable option, and involves intensive therapeutic sessions at a hospital several days a week.3 An FDA approved mobile app is also available.
+Inpatient treatment lasts between one to three months, after which you can opt to transition into a therapeutic community (six to twelve months) or recovery housing.
+Outpatient treatment is another viable option, and involves intensive therapeutic sessions at a hospital several days a week.
+An FDA approved mobile app is also available.
 It’s called reSET, and it provides cognitive behavioral therapy (CBT) in tandem with outpatient treatment.
 CBT helps manage stress, change personal outlook, and overcome negative thought patterns.

 Other effective behavioral treatments can address both the addiction and any underlying mental health issues.
 Besides CBT, different approaches include Contingency Management, which uses a point-based system to encourage healthy choices, and Motivational Interviewing, which deals with any mixed feelings about change.
 Ultimately, the most effective recovery plan includes lifetime community and family support.